mdavezac/LaDa/sphinx-doc/source/userguide/dftcrystal/config.rst

     if self.mpp is True: return mpp
     return mpi

-As can be seen above, LaDa can automatically determine which version of CRYSTAL_ to call (and does so by default).
+As can be seen above, Pylada can automatically determine which version of CRYSTAL_ to call (and does so by default).
 In the above, ``self`` will be the functional making the call, or None, ``structure`` will be a crystal structure, or None, and ``comm`` will be a dictionary indicating how CRYSTAL_ will be run.

-Similarly, a :py:data:`~lada.properties_program` variable exists which should contain the path to the properties program.
-Finally, there is a :py:data:`~lada.crystal_inplace` which controls whether CRYSTAL_ is launched directly within the output directory, or whithin a temporary directory.
+Similarly, a :py:data:`~pylada.properties_program` variable exists which should contain the path to the properties program.
+Finally, there is a :py:data:`~pylada.crystal_inplace` which controls whether CRYSTAL_ is launched directly within the output directory, or whithin a temporary directory.
 The latter case avoids clutter in the output directories since only a few files are copied back at the end of a run.
-If :py:data:`~lada.crystal_inplace` is False, then the files are placed in a temporary directory.
-This temporary directory is itself located within :envvar:`LADA_TMPDIR` (if the environment variable exists), or within `PBS_TMPDIR` (if that exists), or in the default temporary directory of the system.
+If :py:data:`~pylada.crystal_inplace` is False, then the files are placed in a temporary directory.
+This temporary directory is itself located within :envvar:`PYLADA_TMPDIR` (if the environment variable exists), or within `PBS_TMPDIR` (if that exists), or in the default temporary directory of the system.
 A special link `workdir` will be created within the output for the duration of the crystal run.